Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 \begin{definition}[Clashing] Let $F:\az\to\az$ be a cellular automaton, $(\P,\pi,\phi)$ a coalescent particle system for $F$, and $\P_1$ and $\P_2$ two subsets of $\P$.
 We say that $\P_1$ \define{clashes with} $\P_2$ $\mu$-almost surely if, for every $n\in\N^\ast$ and $\mu$-almost all $x\in\az$,

+\end{definition} The abuse of notation in the last line is justified by the fact that, if the images $\phi^{t}(x,k)$ ($k=0,n$) are not in interaction for all $t'<t$, then $\phi^{t}(x,k)$ is still a singleton.

-\end{definition} The intuition behind clashing particles in the following: if two clashing particles are present, then they end up interacting (almost surely) and thus decreasing the global frequency of particles.
+The intuition behind clashing particles is the following: if two clashing particles are present with positive frequency, then at least one of them end up almost surely in interaction with positive frequency, decreasing the global frequency of particles.
 This is why they cannot both persist asymptotically.
-Note that clashing is oriented left to right: particles with speed +1 clash with particles of speed -1, but the converse is not true.
+Note that clashing is oriented left to right: intuitively, particles with speed $+1$ clash with particles with speed $-1$, but the converse is not true.

 \begin{theorem}[Main qualitative result] Let $F:\az\to\az$ be a cellular automaton, $\mu$ an initial $\s$-ergodic measure and $(\P,\pi,\phi)$ a coalescent particle system for $F$ where $\P$ can be partitioned into sets $\P_1\dots \P_n$ such that, for every $i<j$, $\P_i$ clashes with $\P_j$ $\mu$-almost surely.